St. Anton (Passau)

 Nearby Attractions

-1. St. Stephen’s Cathedral: Known for its stunning baroque architecture and one of the largest cathedral organs in the world, this site is a must-see for music lovers and architecture enthusiasts alike.
+1. St. Stephen’s Cathedral: Renowned for its stunning Baroque architecture and impressive organ, this cathedral is a must-see for any visitor.

-2. Veste Oberhaus: This impressive fortress offers panoramic views of Passau and is home to several museums detailing the region’s history.
+2. Veste Oberhaus: This historic fortress offers panoramic views of Passau and the rivers, along with a museum detailing the region’s history.

 Insider Tips